 You’ve put up the Christmas tree, right?
-Posted all of your Christmas cards, organised thoughtful gifts for your nearest and dearest and planned the perfect menu for a light Christmas lunch (which will follow festive brunch with the neighbours, before festive dinner at your in-laws)?
+Posted all your Christmas cards, organised thoughtful gifts for your nearest and dearest, and planned the perfect menu for a light Christmas lunch (which will follow festive brunch with the neighbours before festive dinner at your in-laws)?

 Oh, not yet?
 Don’t worry – nor have we, so we’ve pulled together the best festive hacks and Christmas themed DIY ideas we could find to make silly season celebrations a cinch.

 Sometimes less is more!
 This chic Scandi style Christmas tree is perfect for adding the holiday spirit to any small space with minimal effort.
 All you need is a petite tree, a woven basket and a few fairy lights.
 Caitlin and Manda from The Merrythought put together this minimal Christmas tree DIY for West Elm.
 Check out the step by step tutorial here.

 Christmas needn’t be a traditional affair.
 Give your festive decorations a modern twist with a forest of mini Christmas trees in your favourite colours.
 To create this eye-catching DIY project, you’ll need paper mache cones.
 (You can find these at educational suppliers or craft stores like Spotlight).
 You’ll also need aerosol paint and metallic pens in copper or gold for painterly splashes to complete the look.
 Kara explains exactly what’s involved in her blog A Kailo Chic Life.